-- Agreement with Southern Power Company for the purchase of 50 MW of capacity and the associated energy as scheduled by the Agency through 2015. - Agreement with Duke for the purchase of 50 MW of energy as scheduled by the Agency, and for the sale by the Agency of up to 100 MWh per hour of energy through 2012, and a separate similar agreement for 2013. - Agreement with Southern Power Company for the purchase of 100 MW of capacity and the associated energy as scheduled by the Agency for the period 2011 through 2015, and increasing to 150 MW for the period 2016 through 2030. - Agreement with Southern Power Company for the purchase of approximately 185 MW of capacity and associated energy as scheduled by the Agency for the period 2012 through 2031. - Agreement with The Energy Authority (TEA) for TEA to provide hourly scheduling and dispatching services for the period 2011 through 2013.
+- Agreement with Southern Power Company for the purchase of 50 MW of capacity and the associated energy as scheduled by the Agency through 2015. - Agreement with Duke for the purchase of 50 MW of energy as scheduled by the Agency, and for the sale by the Agency of up to 150 MWh per hour of energy through 2013, and a separate similar agreement for 2014. - Agreement with Southern Power Company for the purchase of 100 MW of capacity and the associated energy as scheduled by the Agency for the period 2011 through 2015, and increasing to 150 MW for the period 2016 through 2030. - Agreement with Southern Power Company for the purchase of approximately 185 MW of capacity and associated energy as scheduled by the Agency for the period 2012 through 2031. - Agreement with The Energy Authority (TEA) for TEA to provide hourly scheduling and dispatching services for the period 2011 through 2013 and a separate similar agreement for the period 2014 through 2016.